The Magician (tarot card): Rider–Waite

 The Magician is depicted with one hand pointing upwards towards the sky and the other pointing down to the earth, interpreted widely as an "as above, so below" reference to the spiritual and physical realms.
 On the table before him are a wand, a pentacle, a sword, and a cup, representing the four suits of the Minor Arcana.
 Such symbols signify the classical elements of fire, earth, air, and water, "which lie like counters before the adept, and he adapts them as he wills".
 The Magician's right hand, pointed upwards, holds a double-ended white wand; the ends are interpreted much like the hand gestures, in that they represent the Magician's status as conduit between the spiritual and the physical.
 His robe is similarly also white, a symbol of purity yet also of inexperience, while his red mantle is understood through the lens of red's wildly polarised colour symbolism—both a representative of willpower and passion, and one of egotism, rage, and revenge.
-In front of the Magician is a garden of Rose of Sharon roses and lily of the valley lillies demonstrating the "culture of aspiration", or the Magician's ability to cultivate and fulfill potential.
+In front of the Magician is a garden of Rose of Sharon and lily of the valley demonstrating the "culture of aspiration", or the Magician's ability to cultivate and fulfill potential.

+Crowley-Thoth

 The Magician is associated with the planet Mercury, and hence the signs of Gemini and Virgo in astrology.

+Golden Dawn

+In The Hermetic Tarot, The Magician poses dynamically on one side of the card, pointing his wand angled towards another man, who appears to be Hermes, floating in the air.
+The cup, sword, and pentacle are all on the ground around him, as well as a candle, dagger, and a wilted vase of flowers.
+On each end of the circle he stands in is all four Alchemical symbols of the basic elements.